lifeparticle/Ruby-Cheatsheet/README.md

 # |s|
 ```

-Methods can take blocks implicitly, and explicitly, the yield is used when you want to call a block implicitly.
+Methods can take blocks implicitly and explicitly.
+If you want to call a block implicitly use the `yield` keyword.
 Yield finds the block and calls the passed block.
 Since you can pass implicit blocks, you don't have to call yield, and the block will be ignored.

 ```ruby
 # passing a block implicitly